Decommodification: Social democracy paradox

 Esping-Andersen's fundamental study of decommodification sparked contemporary academic research efforts hoping to resolve "paradoxes" in this application.
 Exiting the labor market with little or no loss of income clashed with the idea that social democracy has the goal of high labor force participation.
 Research efforts to resolve this paradox showed that "employment impeding policies" came out of Christian democracy institutions, not social democracy institutions.
 This research suggests that decommodification in the social democratic model is viable.

 Example

 Scandinavian countries are the closest to decommodification according to the scale created by Esping Andersen's research which places Sweden as the most decommodified country in the 1980s.
 Sweden's level of pensions, sickness entitlements and unemployment insurance are the highest among many other leading industrial countries.
-Sweden's social welfare programs are mandated by the government which also offers a de facto guarantee to the wages of citizens' rather than taking averages and creating regulations through a means-based test on citizens' wages, level of education and their past history with the law.
+Sweden's social welfare programs are mandated by the government which also offers a de facto guarantee to the wages of citizens rather than taking averages and creating regulations through a means-based test on citizens' wages, level of education and their past history with the law.

-Criticism

-Several free market proponents, such as Austrian School philosophers Ludwig Mises and Murray Rothbard argue that markets are the best way to supply all goods or services efficiently.
-Providing services via the market reduces the effect of Government inefficiency.